 "But all my dreams have you in them with me.
 You said no matter what you'd always be there!
 You promised me you would be. . ."
 My voice began to shake as the tears continuously struggled to make their way out.

 "Promises are for children.
 You need to grow up."
 He began to turn around, "Anything else you want to say?
 This is your last chance."

 'Say it.
 Tell him you love him.
 It could save everything.'
 My mind raced for answers.
 'He's everything to you.
 You just want to throw it all away?
 Tell him, God dammit tell him!'
 No. He caused this.
 It's his fault.
 He deserves to feel Hell.

 He began to walk away, mumbling to himself.
 "Nate, wait!"
 Turning around to face me, I looked him in his dark brown eyes that still glisten like the day I first met him and said with everything in me, "I hate you."

-"Why didn't you tell him you loved him. . ."
+"Why didn't you tell him you loved him."
 I asked while looking into the mirror one last time.
-"He was your everything and now he's gone.
-You could've saved him . . . you should've saved him."
-No, not here, not when there's people behind those dark, mahogany doors.
+“He was your everything and now he’s gone.
+You could’ve saved him . . . you should’ve saved him.”
+No, not here, not when there’s people behind those dark, mahogany doors.
 Taking the slowest steps I have ever made, I went towards the door and gripped the handle.
 'This is it,' I thought to myself.
-Pulling the handle I strode inside.
+Pulling the handle and swinging the door open, I strode inside.
 Men, women, even children, sat in pews that were built on each side of the room, leaving a small aisle way in the middle.
 In my white heels and knee-length dress, I started down the aisle.
-I felt the curiosity, pain, and sadness of every set of eyes, on me.
-Even the man, whose voice filled the room just seconds ago, went silent.
+I felt the curiosity, pain, and sadness of every set of eyes on me.
+Even the man, whose voice filled the room mere seconds ago, went silent.